freenas/freenas-docs/userguide/system.rst

   to FreeNAS-11-STABLE is recommended to ensure that the system receives bug fixes and new features.

-* **FreeNAS-9.3-STABLE**

-  Maintenance-only updates to the older version of %brand%.
-Upgrading to FreeNAS-9.10-STABLE is recommended to ensure that the system receives bug fixes and new features.

-**Obsolete Versions**

-* **FreeNAS-9.10-Nightlies**

-  As of May 5, 2017, this train has been replaced by the FreeNAS-11-Nightlies train.
-Please switch to the FreeNAS-11-Nightlies train for active support.

 To change the train, use the drop-down menu to make a different selection.

 .. note:: The train selector does not allow downgrades.
-For example, the STABLE train cannot be selected while booted into a Nightly boot environment, or a 9.3 train cannot be selected while booted into a 9.10 boot environment.
+For example, the STABLE train cannot be selected while booted into a Nightly boot environment, or a 9.10 train cannot be selected while booted into a 11 boot environment.
 To go back to an earlier version after testing or running a more recent version, reboot and select a boot environment for that earlier version.
 This screen can then be used to check for updates that train.